 Some childhood personal care products contain endocrine disruptors

 Some personal care products have been found to cause signs feminization, including the development of breasts, in boys.
 These include shampoo and other hair products, body creams, body oils, and other personal care products containing lavender, tea tree oil, or parabens.
-These products are intended for external use, but are absorbed through the skin or scalp.
+Sunscreens and other UVF-rated personal care products containing benzophenones, octylmethoxycinnamate, 4-methylbenzilidenecamphor or homosalate should also be avoided.
+These products all are intended for external use, but are absorbed through the skin or scalp.
 In addition, there are a number of hair care and other products marketed to African-Americans that contain placenta or "hormone" that should not be used to groom boys.

 Childhood weight and exercise and subsequent breast cancer